AlexDolch/Project-1-SQL-and-Basics-in-Tableau/README.md

  - **SQL**
  - **Tableau**

- The "Projeect-Dump" Folder contains some of the queries we wrote for the questions we had, some of them even remained unanswered/ got lost :D
+ The "Project-Dump" Folder contains some of the queries we wrote for the questions we had, some of them even remained unanswered/ got lost :D

 ---